-- the statement of financial position as at 31 December 2022; - the statement of profit or loss and other comprehensive income; - the statement of changes in equity; - the statement of cash flows for the year then ended; and - the notes, comprising significant accounting policies and other explanatory information.
+- the statement of financial position as at 31 December 2023; - the statement of profit or loss and other comprehensive income; - the statement of changes in equity; - the statement of cash flows for the year then ended; and - the notes, comprising material accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Bank as at 31 December 2022, and of its financial performance and its cash flows for the year then ended in accordance with IFRS Standards as issued by the International Accounting Standards Board (IFRS Standards) and in the manner required by the Companies and Allied Matters Act (CAMA), 2020 and the Financial Reporting Council of Nigeria Act, 2011 the Banks and Other Financial Institutions Act, 2020 and relevant Central Bank of Nigeria (CBN) Guidelines and Circulars.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Bank as at 31 December 2023, and of its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards) and in the manner required by the Companies and Allied Matters Act (CAMA), 2020, the Financial Reporting Council of Nigeria (Amendment) Act, 2023 and the Banks and Other Financial Institutions Act, 2020 and relevant Central Bank of Nigeria (CBN) Guidelines and Circulars.